Near Government Camp in Clackamas County, Oregon — The American West (Northwest)

 Erected by Mt.
 Hood National Forest, U.S. Forest Service.

-Marker series.
-This marker is included in the Daughters of the American Revolution, and the Oregon Trail marker series.
+Topics and series.
+This historical marker is listed in this topic list: Cemeteries & Burial Sites Daughters of the American Revolution, and the Oregon Trail series lists.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 "Disparite Bad Beyond Discription" (approx. ¾ mile away); Barlow Road (approx. ¾ mile away); "Sumate Prairie" (approx. 1.8 miles away); Government Camp (approx. 3 miles away); Samuel Kimbrough Barlow (approx. 3 miles away); a different marker also named Government Camp (approx. 3.1 miles away); Timberline Lodge (approx. 3.4 miles away); Laurel Hill (approx. 5.3 miles away).
 Touch for a list and map of all markers in Government Camp.